Bartis1313/csgo/README.md

  * Backtrack (manipulation in ms)
  * Radar 2D (Representing on small overlay where enemies are, including their view)
  * Local Info (Some information about local player)
- * Esp Flags (Some information about enemies, their hp, armor etc...) (rebuild needed - lack of flags, can get much more info)
+ * Esp Flags (Some information about enemies, their hp, armor etc...)
  * Esp Skeleton (Skeleton drawn by lines, working with backtrack too)
  * Backtrack Chams (Static, Rainbow, Last Tick)
- * DLight (Uses engine to highlight the player) (rebuild needed - this should be more customizable)
+ * DLight (Uses engine to highlight the player)e)
  * Nigtmode (Chnages materials to be darker including chnage of the sky)
  * Esp Lines (They will only show on selected target by aimbot)
  * Plots (Represent current FPS and Velocity in stored records and then drawn using lines and difference between them, fully custom)